lupyuen/lupyuen.github.io/src/expander.md

     (Especially when our new devs are now creating NuttX Drivers and Apps for PineDio Stack)

 -   What happens if we __reuse the GPIOs__ by mistake?
-BL602 EVB will silent allow this...
+BL602 EVB will silently allow this.
 Which ain't right!

     ```c
     //  GPIO Input: GPIO 10